 Pam Grossman is an independent curator, writer, and teacher of magical practice and history.
 She is the creator of Phantasmaphile, a blog which specializes in art and culture with an esoteric or fantastical bent, and the Associate Editor of Abraxas International Journal of Esoteric Studies.
 As co-founder of the Brooklyn arts & lecture space, Observatory, her programming aims to explore mysticism via a scholarly yet accessible approach.
 She is also the co-organizer of the Occult Humanities Conference at NYU.

-She lectures on such topics as “The Occult in Modern Art 101,” and teaches classes on herbalism and ritual.
-Her writing has appeared in numerous mediums, including The Huffington Post, MSN.com, the Etsy blog, Sciences Occultes magazine, and various Fulgur press publications.
+Pam’s writing has appeared in numerous mediums, including The Huffington Post, MSN.com, the Etsy blog, Sciences Occultes magazine, and various Fulgur press publications.
+She is a frequent lecturer on such topics as “The Occult in Modern Art 101,” and teacher of classes on spellcraft, herbalism, and ritual.
 As a featured guest on The Midnight Archive web series, Expanding Mind, Occult Science Radio, and myriad other radio shows and podcasts, she has discussed the role of magic in contemporary life.

-Pam is a graduate of New York University, where she studied anthropology, art history, and comparative religion.
+Pam is a graduate of New York University, where she studied cultural anthropology, art history, and comparative religion.
 A resident of Brooklyn, she lives with her playwright husband, Matthew Freeman, and their two cat familiars, Albee and Remedios “Remy” Varo.

 All opinions expressed and projects described in the pages following are her own.